Leader of Fianna Fáil

-The Leader of Fianna Fáil is the most senior politician within the Fianna Fáil political party in Ireland.
-Since 26 January 2011, the office has been held by Micheál Martin, following the resignation of Taoiseach Brian Cowen as leader of the party.
+The leader of Fianna Fáil is the most senior politician within the Fianna Fáil political party in Ireland.
+Since 26 January 2011, the office has been held by Micheál Martin, following the resignation of Brian Cowen as leader of the party four days earlier.

 Background

-The post of Leader of Fianna Fáil was officially created in 1926 when Éamon de Valera founded the party.
+The post of leader of Fianna Fáil was officially created in 1926 when Éamon de Valera founded the party.
 De Valera had previously been leader of Sinn Féin and took the Anti-Treaty side during the Civil War.
-The new party essentially became a home for dissatisfied Sinn Féin TDs who had become disillusioned with the party's abstentionist policy from Dáil Éireann and wanted to republicanise the Irish Free State from within.
+The new party essentially absorbed most of Sinn Féin's parliamentary talent; most Sinn Féin TDs who had become disillusioned with the party's abstentionist policy from Dáil Éireann and wanted to republicanise the Irish Free State from within.

-Like other Irish political parties, most notably Fine Gael, the Leader of Fianna Fáil has the power to dismiss or appoint their Deputy and to dismiss or appoint parliamentary party members to front bench positions.
+Like other Irish political parties, most notably Fine Gael, the leader of Fianna Fáil has the power to dismiss or appoint their deputy and to dismiss or appoint parliamentary party members to front bench positions.

 When Fianna Fáil is in opposition the leader usually acts as the Leader of the Opposition, and chairs the opposition front bench.
 Concordantly, when the party is in government, the leader would usually become Taoiseach, as well as appointing the cabinet.

 All eight leaders of Fianna Fáil have served as head of government. Éamon de Valera became the first, when he was elected President of the Executive Council in 1932.
 He became Taoiseach with the adoption of the current Constitution in 1937.
-He remained as leader of Fianna Fáil until 1959, when he retired after serving twenty-one years as head of government and after leading the party to eight general election triumphs.
+He remained as leader of Fianna Fáil until 1959, when he retired after serving 21 years as head of government over three separate stints and after leading the party to eight general election triumphs.
 Seán Lemass was the unanimous choice to succeed de Valera as leader of Fianna Fáil and Taoiseach that year.
-He served seven years in both roles before handing over to Jack Lynch in 1966, following the first leadership election in the history of the party.
+He served seven years in both roles before handing over to Jack Lynch in 1966, following the first contested leadership election in the history of the party.
 Lynch served as party leader for thirteen years until 1979, nine of which were spent as Taoiseach.
 His resignation sparked another leadership election, which saw Charles Haughey emerge as Taoiseach and leader of a deeply divided party.
 His thirteen-year period in charge saw many heaves against his leadership from within the party, with the final challenge hastening his resignation in 1992.